PreetiSaharan/practiceReact/notes8.md

                     });
 so only count & count2 val updated. other state vars are not even touched by react

+when onclick button is clicked - react will find the diff - reconciliation process and only updates those state variables which are put inside setState and rerender the component

 # LIFECYCLE OF react class based component (cbc)
 # how this cbc is loaded/ mounted on webpage
+# LIFECYCLE METHODS

+whwnever about us page/ component is rendered onto the webpage or mounted onto the webpage, it basically starts rendering this jsx, when encounter uUserClass component - it will start loading UserClass - an instance of UserClass (cbc) is created - Constructor is called- the first thing when a class loads ( class loads means a new instance od that class is created)

+Once constructor is called - then render is called - that's how this class is initiated

+Methods of - classBasedcomponent (cbc)- constructor(), render(), componentDidMount()

+when cbc is loaded - 1st - constructor method is called, then render - once it's mounted on the webpage,. then componentDidMount method is called

+ABOUT component (cbc) - parent compo
+USERCLASS (cbc) - child compo
+so- 1st parent compo - constructor called, then its render then constructor of child compo, then render of child compo.

+if componentDidMount also there in both the parent and child cbc

+ORDER of calling lifecycle methods of parent & child (try console.log to see this sequence in code) parent constructor parent render child constructor child render child componentDidMount parent componentDidMount (once the child is mounted successfully i.e the parent is rendered completely (render method finished) i.e. the parent is fully mounted - hence the parent componentDidMount is called)

+# USECASE Of componentDidmount - to make API calls
+# Why api call made inside compoDidMount

+in functional compo- we make api call in useEffect - once we load our compo then API call is made ( such that the react doesn't wait for api to return the results and show blank page)

+Fc React- quicklyrender the compo once - make Api call - then fill the data(i.e. rerender)  (not wait for api to return data to render the compo - show blank page for too long)

+Similarly in cbc - want to quickly render thr component, then make the api call and fill the data (i.e. rerender the compo) - that's why put api callinside comp